the1lab/1lab/src/Cat/Displayed/Instances/Slice.lagda.md

-Since the fibres of the codomain fibration are given by slice categories, then the interpretation of Cartesian fibrations as "displayed categories whose fibres vary functorially" leads us to reinterpret the above results as, essentially, giving the [pullback functors] between slice categories.
+Since the fibres of the codomain fibration are given by slice categories, then the interpretation of Cartesian fibrations as "[[displayed categories]] whose fibres vary functorially" leads us to reinterpret the above results as, essentially, giving the [[pullback functors]] between slice categories.

-[pullback functors]: Cat.Functor.Pullback.html

 ## As an Opfibration